laravel/vapor-docs/1.0/projects/environments.md

 COPY . /var/task
 ```

-Then, after deploying, the new directive will take effect in your Vapor environment.
+After deploying, the new directive will take effect in your Vapor environment.

 #### Docker Build Arguments